abacusmodeling/abacus-develop/docs/input-main.md

 #### nbands

 - **Type**: Integer
-- **Description**: Number of bands to calculate.
+- **Description**: Number of Kohn-Sham orbitals to calculate.
 It is recommended you setup this value, especially when you use smearing techniques, more bands should be included.
 - **Default**:
   - nspin=1: 1.2\*occupied_bands, occupied_bands+10)
   - nspin=2: max(1.2\*nelec, nelec+20)